GeminiCCCC/SystemDesign/README.md

 b. we can also add API gateway between client and LB, and the API gateway can batch the request and send the data in one reqeust to LB

-b. data roll up, after a while roll up data per minute to per hour, and more time later, roll up data per hour to per day.
+c. data roll up, after a while roll up data per minute to per hour, and more time later, roll up data per hour to per day.
 And move cold data to object store